 2016: David Campbell

-Rev. Brenda Girton-Mitchell is the Director of the Center for Faith-Based and Neighborhood Partnerships at the US Department of Education.
-She provides leadership to help meet the goal of engaging community-based organizations, both faith-based and secular, in building a culture of high expectations and support for education.
-She also works as part of the White House’s Office of Faith-Based and Neighborhood Partnerships to implement its mission in cooperation with the Centers for Faith-Based and Neighborhood Partnerships and 12 other federal agencies.
-She has worked as an elementary school teacher; served as the President of the Indianapolis Education Association.
-Rev. Girton Mitchell has served as a legislative assistant in the US Senate; assistant executive director for Dr. Dorothy Height at the National Council of Negro Women; Director of Diversity for Mitsubishi Motors of America; and Associate Secretary for Justice and Advocacy for the National Council of the Churches of Christ in the US.
+Rev. Brenda Girton-Mitchell is the founder and CEO of Girton-Mitchell Associates LLC.
+She previously served as the Director of the Center for Faith-Based and Neighborhood Partnerships at the US Department of Education from December 2010-January 2017.
+In this role, she provided leadership to help meet the goal of engaging community-based organizations, both faith-based and secular, in building a culture of high expectations and support for education.
+She also worked as part of the White House’s Office of Faith-Based and Neighborhood Partnerships to implement its mission in cooperation with the Centers for Faith-Based and Neighborhood Partnerships and 12 other federal agencies.
+She has worked as an elementary school teacher and served as the President of the Indianapolis Education Association.
+Rev. Girton-Mitchell has served as a legislative assistant in the US Senate; assistant executive director for Dr. Dorothy Height at the National Council of Negro Women; Director of Diversity for Mitsubishi Motors of America; and Associate Secretary for Justice and Advocacy for the National Council of the Churches of Christ in the US.

 2015: Russell Krumnow